jasonmayes/VectorSearch.js/README.md

 Please also see below for things you need to host yourself to run on your own server.

-## Things to be aware of before using
+## Things to be aware of before hosting and running yourself

 This project depends on a few things that need to be setup to work.